20kdc/gabien-common/BUILD.md

 For this reason: You are expected to have a Java 8 JDK located at the environment variable `JAVA_1_8_HOME`.

+You are also expected to have any JDK >= 8 in PATH; this isn't strict at all, as micromvn is extremely portable.

 ### `gabien-natives`

 The `gabien-natives` package is complicated to compile. *For that reason,* it is shipped as binary releases on this repository.